 Gavin paused.
 “I thought that was a rather straightforward explanation of this situation.”

 Her father scowled.
 “Like hell it was!
 Four damn criminals just broke into our house and held us at gunpoint, yelling where’s your daughter, where’s your daughter, like she was a dealer crossin’ the wrong cartel.
 And here you come with a bunch of crap about Lord knows what!
 Tryin’ to confuse us instead of tellin’ us anything coherent.
 Who in God’s name are you and what do you want with my daughter?”

 Gavin licked his lips.
 The wearing of his patience was apparent in even that tiny motion.
 “I told you.
 I’m Gavin Lyon.
 Orchid Veil.”

 “That there!” her father spat, shaking a finger in his direction.
 “Orchid Veil.
 What the hell is that now?
 A gang?
 You with the damn crims?
-Is this a damned turf war?”
+Is this a damn turf war?”

-Gavin was quiet for a moment, and then his shoulders slumped a little.
+Gavin was quiet for a moment.
 “Ahh.
 Now I get it.
 I suppose it shouldn’t surprise me much.
 Families don’t become ghosts to the Veil without a sizable investment of energy or wealth.”
 Gavin slowly walked out from behind Coral’s chair and gave her parents a plaintive look.
 “Would it be improper for me to ask for how long your family has been living as chameleons?”
 He took their long silence as a sign to dumb it down further.
 “That is to say, removed from the world of hemos.”

 Coral’s blood ran cold at the word hemo.
 The portent of doom finally revealed itself.
 “Gavin,” she said through clenched teeth.
 “Shut up.”